Logarithmic Quasimaps: Introduction

 This is no longer true in the simple normal crossings case \cite{nabijou2022gromov, battistella2022local}.
 The orbifold theory is more computable since it satisfies a product formula, but gives the wrong answers from the logarithmic perspective.
 In \cite{battistella2022gromov}, noting that the logarithmic theory is invariant under logarithmic modifications \cite{abramovich2018birational} but that the orbifold theory is not, the authors show that after a certain blow-up the two theories coincide.
 A related approach is suggested in \cite{you2022relative}, where the indication is that structures in orbifold Gromov--Witten theory will be preserved under modification.
 These approaches can be summarised as fixing the moduli problem (Gromov--Witten theory) and altering the target.
 A complimentary strategy is to fix the target and alter the moduli problem to a situation where the orbifold and logarithmic theories coincide.
 In ~\cite[Remark 5.4]{nabijou2022gromov}, the authors observe in examples, that the error terms occur in the presence of components of the moduli space consisting of stable maps with rational tails.
 Quasimap theory is designed to remove rational tails.
 If we consider quasimap theory as our moduli problem instead it is likely that there will be significantly fewer correction terms between the logarithmic and orbifold theories, the latter of which was developed in \cite{cheong2015orbifold}.

 At least in genus zero, the proposed picture is

 This paper constructs the bottom left-hand corner of the diagram.
 The expected wall-crossing formula relating logarithmic Gromov--Witten theory to logarithmic quasimap theory would be the left-hand vertical arrow; the bottom arrow would be the comparison between logarithmic and orbifold quasimap theory.
-We expect this last comparison to be simpler, and in certain situations, trivial, which we will show in an example.
+We expect this last comparison to be simpler, and in certain situations, trivial, which we will show a particular instance of, see Example \ref{p22linesQvsGW}.

 A parallel direction is the local-logarithmic correspondence \cite{vangarrel2019local}, which exhibits some of the beautiful geometry in logarithmic Gromov--Witten theory of a smooth pair $(X,D)$.
 There are counterexamples to a natural generalisation when $D$ is a simple normal crossings divisor, which are the same counterexamples used in the logarithmic-orbifold comparison \cite{nabijou2022gromov}, since the local and orbifold theories coincide \cite{battistella2022local}.